 Daniel S. Loeb

-Before founding Third Point, Daniel Loeb worked on both the buy and the sell sides for over a decade, gaining dedicated experience in distressed debt, high-yield bond sales, risk arbitrage and private investments.
+Daniel Loeb founded Third Point LLC, a $17 billion asset management firm headquartered in New York, in 1995.
+He leads portfolio management, risk management and research activities.
+Before founding Third Point, Daniel worked on both the buy and the sell sides for over a decade, gaining dedicated experience in distressed debt, high-yield bond sales, risk arbitrage and private investments.
 Immediately before starting Third Point, he was Vice-President of high-yield bond sales at Citigroup.

-Previously, Daniel Loeb was a Senior Vice-President in the distressed debt department at Jefferies & Co., where he worked as a bankruptcy analyst, bank loan trader and distressed securities salesman.
+Previously, Daniel was a Senior Vice-President in the distressed debt department at Jefferies & Co., where he worked as a bankruptcy analyst, bank loan trader and distressed securities salesman.
 Before Jefferies, Daniel was a risk arbitrage Analyst at Lafer Equity Investors.
 He began his career as an Associate in private equity at Warburg Pincus.